Posted on: August 15, 2018in Blog

 8. How many documents need to be reviewed?

-Document review can take hours, days and even weeks, and is typically the most expensive part of the eDiscovery process.
-Keeping the data volume in mind before you begin review, and throughout the entire process, can help reduce costs along the way.
+Document review can take hours, days, or even weeks to complete.
+It is typically the most expensive part of the eDiscovery process.
+Keep the data volume in mind before and during the review to help reduce costs along the way.

-9. Have you budgeted time prior to the discovery deadline to accommodate for unforeseen variables?
+9. Have you budgeted time to accommodate for unforeseen variables?

-Discovery deadlines are often established without a clear understanding of the variables that can negatively impact the overall review process.
-It is not uncommon for limited client budgets, limited resources (both human and technology), complicated review workflows and lack of planning to derail a review.
-Many times legal teams experience delays or missed deadlines because something wasn't considered or properly setup in the beginning of a matter.
-Ensure you remain within your timeline and meet mandated deadlines by keeping the big picture in mind and planning accordingly.
+It's critical to do this before establishing a discovery deadline.
+You need to know what variables can negatively impact the process.
+It is common for issues like, limited client budgets, limited resources, complicated review workflows and lack of planning to derail a review.
+If something wasn't properly set up or considered at the beginning of a matter, you could run into delays or missed deadlines.
+Ensure you remain within your timeline by keeping the big picture in mind and planning accordingly.

 D4 Weekly eDiscovery Outlook